 Simple recommendations how to write a great thesis

 Rule number when writing a thesis is that one should not just dig up some text and just rewrite or do translation.
 What we need to do is to search the literature, read several articles on the subject, explain the story to yourself first and try to understand and then make sure it is on paper in your own.
 Never, never, never write something that you do not understand!
+If you need help, you may ask it in a dissertation writing services.
 No matter how nice and fancy all these great things look, all this immense equation, if you do not understand, do not write them.
 And what should you do if there are lot of things you do not understand?
 More literature and consultation!

 - The structure of the seminar paper